TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-migration-replication-change.md

 cloudEnvironments="public"
 />

- # **Cannot change replication type due to system maintenance**
+ # Cannot change Storage Account replication type due to system maintenance

 <!--issueDescription-->
-Microsoft Azure identified that a maintenance operation is occuring on your Storage Account **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->**.
-This operation does not impact regular storage operations but prevents changing replication type on the Storage Account.
-It could take up to a week for this operation to complete, and we recommend retrying changing your replication type again later.
+ A maintenance operation is occuring on your Storage Account **<!--$ResourceName-->[ResourceName]<!--/$ResourceName-->**.
+This operation does not impact regular storage operations but prevents changing the replication type on the Storage Account.
+It could take between 1-7 days for this maintenance operation to complete.
 We sincerely apologize for the inconvienence.<br>

-Regards,<br>
-Microsoft Azure Team
 <!--/issueDescription-->